paulveillard/cybersecurity-incident-response/README.md

-# Incident Response & Incident Management
+# Cybersecurity Incident Management

-Welcome to the world of Incident Response in Cybersecurity.
+Welcome to the world of Incident Management in Cybersecurity.
 > A collection of awesome tools, software, libraries, learning tutorials & videos, frameworks, best practices and technical resources about Incident Response in Cybersecurity.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## Incident Response Introduction
 As cyber-attacks continue to grow in volume, diversity, and sophistication, in addition to being more disruptive and damaging, organizations must be prepared to handle them effectively.
-- Cyber incident response (IR) is complicated by two factors.
-Firstly, no two incidents are ever the same.
-Secondly, all responses require people, process and technical elements to work together in order to be successful.

 ## Table of Contents